Wiki · Individual Player · Last reviewed June 19, 2026

 In March 2023, Bubeck and thirteen coauthors released Sparks of Artificial General Intelligence: Early experiments with GPT-4.
 The paper reported on an early version of GPT-4 while it was still in development by OpenAI and argued that the system showed much broader capability than previous models.

 The paper became influential partly because of its title and partly because it treated GPT-4 as an object for qualitative investigation, not only a benchmark entry.
 It tested mathematics, coding, vision, medicine, law, psychology, interaction, and failure modes.
-The authors argued that the model could reasonably be viewed as an early and incomplete form of AGI, while also emphasizing limitations and the need for new research directions.
+The authors argued that the early model could reasonably be viewed as an early and incomplete version of an AGI system, while also emphasizing limitations and the possible need for research beyond next-word prediction.

 Bubeck's Microsoft Research podcast appearance framed the issue as a measurement problem.
 He argued that human-designed benchmarks make hidden assumptions and that model training data may contaminate old tests.
 The deeper question was how to test an interactive system whose competence is uneven, broad, and mediated through language.